TOTAL BIRD SPECIES (LIFE LIST) SEEN AT LH = 135

 2022 – 1 in Nov ;

-Great Tit – LH resident and regular ;
+Great Tit – LH resident and regular ; lots in the area and around feeders

 Green Sandpiper – an uncommon passage migrant (mainly in Autumn) and an increasing winter visitor in Derbyshire but rare at LH